life-itself/tao/coliving/README.md

 # Co-Living at Life Itself

 *This document was last updated in 2018.
 It may now be out of date.
 For the latest information on the hubs at Life Itself, please see lifeitself.us/hubs*

-## Introduction
+## What is co-living?

-Co-living for us means living in community.
-It is both a way for us to concretely practicing our values and vision *and* it is a material exemplar of this vision -- i.e. a demonstration that we can live more wisely an well.
+Co-living for us means to live in a community.
+It means to live, work, practice, and create together.
+It is both a way for us to concretely practice our values and vision *and* it is a material exemplar of this vision -- i.e. a demonstration that we can live more wisely an well.
 Co-living is a path to strengthening our community and transforming ourselves and our society through the fostering of a shared culture.
 It helps us maintain and live our values and transmit them in our daily life.
 It is a way to demonstrate that a different path is possible.

+## What is our interest in co-living?

+Co-living is part of Life Itself’s mission because it is a vessel and reification of our big vision.

+We believe that co-living is essential for sustaining our community both philosophically and materially.
+Living / working with people with whom we share vision, values and mission nourishes our humanity and stimulates our creativity.
+Connection to the meaning of life and to other human beings is a deep good.
+Although there are challenges in co-living with others, we believe that it is also how we develop the most as human beings as it will often require us to overcome our ego and fears.
+Our vision of co-living will also involve profound commitment to something bigger than ourselves and fostering courage, love, trust and vulnerability as part of this commitment.

+Finally, co-living allows for economies of scale.
+As a co-living community, we can create shared spaces that breathe beauty and wellness, and create a lifestyle that otherwise would often be unaffordable.

+## What have we done to address this situation?

-We propose to develop co-living at Life Itself using three complementary models:
+Co-living at Life Itself is developed using three complementary models:

 * **Co-ownership and Co-op** – for permanent communities where Life Itself is the primary creator and developer of the space
 * **Residency** – where community members (and others) stay in spaces on a shorter-term basis (e.g. 2 days to 1 year)